obonaventure/cnp3/book/network/network.rst

 .. sidebar:: Beyond firewalls

  Besides the firewalls, different types of "security" devices have been installed at the periphery of corporate networks.
-Intrusion Detection Systems (IDS) such as the popular snort_ are stateful devicesthat are capable of matching reassembled segments against regular expressions that correspond to signatures of viruses, worms or other types of attacks.
+Intrusion Detection Systems (IDS) such as the popular snort_ are stateful devices that are capable of matching reassembled segments against regular expressions that correspond to signatures of viruses, worms or other types of attacks.
 Deep Packet Inspection (DPI) is another type of middlebox that analyse the packet's payload and possibly reassemble TCP segments to detect inappropriate usages.
 While IDS are mainly used in corporate networks, DPI is mainly used in Internet Service Providers.
 Some ISPs use DPI to detect and limit the bandwidth consumed by peer-to-peer applications.
 Some countries such as China or Iran use DPI to detect inappropriate Internet usage.

 .. index:: Network Address Translation, NAT